yasirbarlas/neural-network-from-scratch/README.md

-# INM702: Programming and Mathematics for Artificial Intelligence
+# Building a Neural Network using NumPy and Time Series Analysis using PyTorch

 Note: This repository and its contents support the coursework of the INM702 module at City, University of London.

 We provide the code for Task 1 and Task 2, as Jupyter Notebooks.
 In Task 1 we create a neural network from scratch, and train it on the MNIST dataset.
 In Task 2, we use PyTorch to train a neural network on a London weather dataset.
 The output of the code is reproducible using the seed set in each notebook (which is 50).

-## Task 1
+## Building a Neural Network using NumPy

 Found in the 'task_1' folder.